VocabHunter/vocabhunter.github.io/download.md

 VocabHunter is available for Mac, Windows and Linux.

+_(This is the download page for VocabHunter.
+If you're looking for Santulator, you can [download Santulator here](https://santulator.github.io/download/).)_

 # Install Java 8

 You will need **Java 8** installed and configured on your system.
 You can find it on the [Java Website](https://java.com/download/).
 Make sure you've got Java 8: VocabHunter won't run on other versions of Java.